lofcz/LlmTornado/FeatureMatrix.md

-# Supported features
+# Feature Matrix

 ✅ - Supported
 ⚠️ - Partially supported/under construction
 ❌ - Not supported
-Empty fields mean the feature is unsupported by the provider.
+_Empty fields mean the feature is unsupported by the provider._

 ## Inference